 - Position your body lying down with your legs bent – place pillows or cushions under your turned-out thighs to allow your leg muscles to completely relax.

-- Warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).
+- You can warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).

-- Apply your prescribed cream if you are a MSH patient.
-Make sure you rub it in, around the opening and with the tip of your finger into the opening for at least two (2) minutes.
+- Apply your prescribed cream if you are an MSH patient.
+Make sure you rub it in, around the opening and inserting the tip of your finger into the opening for at least two (2) minutes.

-You can use any kind of lube with these dilators, however we recommend that you use Pjur Body Glide Lube or Pjur Med Premium Glide if you struggle with recurrent infections or if you are very sensitive.
+- You can use any kind of lubrication with these dilators, however we recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections, or if you are very sensitive.
 If you are being treated by one of the MSH doctors, you can also use the cream they have prescribed as a lubricant.
-These lubricants can be ordered online from www.MySexualHealthShop.co.za.

-Notice any muscular tension around your eyes, jaw, throat, shoulders, buttocks and legs.
-Mentally encourage each area to relax and loosen with each exhale.
+- Notice any muscular tension around your eyes, jaw, throat, shoulders, buttocks and legs.
+Mentally encourage each area to relax and loosen with each exhalation.
 As you exhale, let the pelvic area soften with each breath.
-Visualise or imagine this area in a state of softness, relaxing further with every exhale.
+Visualise or imagine this area in a state of softness, relaxing further with every exhalation.

-- Start with the smallest size dilator and gradually progress the size of the dilator over time as comfort permits.
+- Start with the smallest size dilator and gradually progress to a larger size dilator as comfort permits.

-- Rest the narrow end of the dilator against the opening continuing relaxed diaphragmatic breathing.
+- Rest the narrow end of the dilator against the opening while continuing relaxed diaphragmatic breathing.